-- Element Number Five: Except contrary to the numbering, this does not apply to Lightning, as it's grouped together with the other four classical elements, having a weakness and resistant just like them.
+- Element #5: Except contrary to the numbering, this does not apply to Lightning, as it's grouped together with the other four classical elements, having a weakness and resistance just like them.
 Instead, there is a sixth element variant with Chaos, which represents the raw power used to create arcana.

 - Fire/Water Juxtaposition: A relic, Poem of Fiery Rime, is a fire-ice variant, boosting fire damage as well as certain water damage.
 It also adds the chance of burning and freezing for the respective elements.